Welcome to the Humane Society of North Iowa!

 The Humane Society of North Iowa is considered one of Iowa’s largest “no-kill” shelters, meaning that animals are not euthanized based on the length of time they’ve been in the shelter or due to a lack of space.

-The Humane Society of North Iowa is proud of the work they’ve done for the animals, people and community in which they serve.
-In the past 25 years, the Humane Society of North Iowa has found loving homes for over 7000 abandoned, displaced, and neglected animals.
+The Humane Society of North Iowa is proud of the work we’ve done for the animals, people and community in which we serve.
+In the past 25 years, the Humane Society of North Iowa has found loving homes for over 8000 abandoned, displaced, and neglected animals!!

 We hope you will visit us soon!